ArtificialIntelligenceCoder/xor/README.md

 ## How It Works

 ### Encryption Process
 1. **Load the Key File**: A key file containing random bytes is loaded.
 The key must be at least as long as the plaintext file.
+You make your own key file- and used properly it has the potential of being a true One TIme Pad- unbreakable in theory- so far nothing has cracked a true one time pad.
 2. **Generate a Random Nonce**: A 128-bit (16-byte) nonce is randomly generated for each encryption operation, ensuring unique ciphertexts for identical plaintexts.
 3. **Generate a Keystream**: A pseudorandom keystream is generated using SHA-256 in counter mode until the length matches the plaintext.
 4. **Dual XOR Operation**: